 LibraryCity also supports more generous funding of libraries for higher education (especially those at community colleges) and research, but the very most dire needs tend to be those of public and K-12 libraries.
 We recognize the need for major urban public systems to serve in part as research institutions, not just public libraries for the masses.
 However, we believe that tax support of public libraries will suffer they if confuse their upper-level research functions with those most needed and in fact demanded by typical patrons.

-While the U.S. needs copyright reform, all the copyright changes in the world cannot end one of the major challenges of America’s public libraries—only $1.3 billion a year for content.
+While the U.S. needs copyright reform, all the copyright changes in the world cannot end one of the major challenges of America’s public libraries—only $1.3 billion a year for content as of 2010.
 The $1.3 billion is the cost of just one Defense Department office complex in Northern Virginia.
 No military or foreign policy judgments here.
 We are simply illustrating how pathetically our libraries now stack up against other priorities.
 Ironically our own military could suffer in the end—from less than fully prepared recruits without all the reading skills, reasoning abilities and curiosity needed in the field in the Internet era.
 The availability of a rich variety of e-books via home connections, including titles meant for recreational reading, could especially benefit the disadvantaged as long as good teachers and librarians were around to help them discover, absorb, and enjoy the books and other content.

 The national digital library endowment could not only help pay for digital content for public and academic libraries, but also help meet other needs, such as for school librarians.
 Do not count on the Gates Foundation.
 Just a speck of its fortune these days goes for public libraries compared to other praiseworthy causes such as malaria prevention in developing countries.
 Besides, while bigger library donations from Bill Gates would be wonderful, should these civic institutions rely so heavily on just one man and his circle?
 Ideally Gates will encourage the creation of the endowment, to which he and other billionaires, including some signers of his Giving Pledge, could donate while serving as valued advisors.